gdex1974/AirSensorExternalESP32/README.md

   - `GND` connected to the GND pin of the board
   - `Enable` pin connected to the IO12 pin of the Lolin32-lite board (next to the GND pin)
   - `VIN` pin connected to the battery+ of the Lolin32-lite board
-  - `VOUT` pin connected to the + input of the step-up converter
+  - `VOUT` pin connected to the + input of the step-up converter.
+Addtionally, it's connected to voltage divider (R1=220k, R2=330k) and the output of the divider is connected to the `IO2` pin of the board.
+This pin is used to measure the battery voltage.
 - step-up converter's is fixed into separated place on the frame
   - `+` input is connected to the VBAT pin of the Lolin32-lite board
   - `-` input is connected to the GND pin of the Lolin32-lite board
-  - `+` output is connected to the VCC pin of the SPS30 sensor
+  - `+` output is connected to the VCC pin of the SPS30 sensor.

 ## Firmware